BVB09-KOR/NumericalOptimizationCourse25/README.md

-## For Numerical Optimization Course 2025 Fall Semester
+## For Numerical Optimization Course(MECH 579) 2025 Fall Semester, Mech Eng, McGill
 ### Gradient Based Multivariate Optimization(Unconstrained & Constrained)

 Each unconstrained/constrained optimizer is used as a function from module_opt.py(or module_opt_AD.py)